apache/iceberg/docs/flink-actions.md

         .execute();
 ```

-For more doc about options of the rewrite files action, please see [RewriteDataFilesAction](../../../javadoc/{{% icebergVersion %}}/org/apache/iceberg/flink/actions/RewriteDataFilesAction.html)
+For more details of the rewrite files action, please refer to [RewriteDataFilesAction](../../../javadoc/{{% icebergVersion %}}/org/apache/iceberg/flink/actions/RewriteDataFilesAction.html)